Tuition to develop performance skills in a second classical solo instrument or voice or an approved World Music or ensemble (jazz, voice) option.

 - As a paper in an approved World Music Option

-Therefore, there are three main areas:
+Therefore, there are four main areas:

 - Solo Instrumental: Admission to the Performance Studies paper in a solo instrument is by audition.
 The paper provides tuition to develop the candidate's potential in a semester or whole-year course.